mediastream/PlatformSDKiOS/README.md

 ![alt tag](files/disable_app_transport_security_and_required_background_modes.png)

+### Example
-After doing this, you can start with this basic example of usage:
+After doing this, you can [Donwload a Sample](files/sample.zip) or you can start with this basic code example of usage:

 ```swift
 import UIKit